First, what is sensory play?

 Children with disabilities often have a focus on sensory activities.
 Sensory play is great for learning life skills, pre-math skills, creating tools for self-regulation, and learning to process sensory input from daily life.
 But these are not learning opportunities exclusive to those with special needs.
 Sensory play can benefit all children!

-Myth 4: Sensory play is always unstructured/sensory play is always structured
+Myth 4: Sensory play is always unstructured/always structured

 There are no rules to sensory play.
 It can include a wide range of activities, so it cannot be defined by one rule.
 Some activities may need structure and prompting to initiate, while other activities should be open ended and child lead.